The J-1 student visa is used for different types of Exchange Visitor students at UMass Dartmouth:

 Depending on your category, different offices or advisors will be in charge of your study program and other academic matters such as billing and financial issues.
 This is further explained under the Degree Status and Non-Degree Status links below.

 The J-1 visa differs from the F-1 visa in important ways.
 Authorization for this program comes from U. S. Department of State, although the regulation and reporting are under the supervision of the Department of Homeland Security and its agencies, as are other visa types.
 Before applying for a J-1 visa, you must pay the SEVIS fee.
-For more information go to https://www.fmjfee.com/i901fee/
+Learn more about the J-1 visa and the SEVIS fee.

 Summary of Requirements for J-1 Visa